Sarah-Bue/budget-buddy/README.md

 #### Color Scheme

-Since this program is purely focussed on back-end programming, no additional styling or formatting was applied to the page that contains the terminal.
+Since this program is purely focused on back-end programming, no additional styling or formatting was applied to the page that contains the terminal.

 [Colorama](https://pypi.org/project/colorama/) was used to apply color to the terminal text to enhance the user experience.

 The following colors were used:

-- Error messages display in red.
+- Error messages are displayed in red.

 - A successful feedback message about updating the Google Sheet displays in green.

-- Menu headers and the program logo display in cyan.
+- Menu headers and the program logo are displayed in cyan.

-- Loading messages display in yellow.
+- Loading messages are displayed in yellow.

 All colors are displayed in the *normal* style on a *normal* background.